sxjs1st/sxjs1st.github.io/_pages/miscellaneous.md

 ## Movies

-My favorite movies are Tenet and The Matrix.
+My favorite movies are **Tenet** and **The Matrix**.
 I really enjoy films that explore complex ideas like time, reality, and human perception.
 Both movies have mind-bending plots, stunning visuals, and thought-provoking themes that make me want to watch them over and over again.
 I love how they challenge the way we think about the world and push the boundaries of science fiction.

 ## Food